triton-inference-server/python_backend/README.md

 A complete example for sync and async BLS in Python backend is included in the [Examples](#examples) section.

+Starting from the 22.04 release, the lifetime of the BLS output tensors have been improved such that if a tensor is no longer needed in your Python model it will be automatically deallocated.
+This can increase the number of BLS requests that you can execute in your model without running into the out of GPU or shared memory error.

 Note: Async BLS is not supported on Python 3.6 or lower due to the `async` keyword and `asyncio.run` being introduced in Python 3.7.